github-education-resources/teachers_pet/README.md

 ## Philosophy

-Each class is an 'organization' on github.
-This allows the instructors (github organization Owners) to create, push, pull, and administer all repositories.
+Each class is an 'organization' on GitHub.
+This allows the instructors (GitHub organization Owners) to create, push, pull, and administer all repositories.
 This achieves two goals:

 * Instructors can push code starter code to all students
 * Instructors can easily browse/pull student code at any time during the assignment to assist in questions, check on progress

 Each student is given a team in the organization.
-The team name is the same as the student's github username.
+The team name is the same as the student's GitHub username.
 The course instructors are also added as team members for each team (see the goals above).

 ## Related projects